sebinmpn/Home/README.md

 It is a very popular greenhouse soil-less vegetable crop, which can be grown round the year inside greenhouse.
-4he night temperature range 16-22°C is the most critical factor for the tomato fruit setting.
+4he night temperature range of 16-22°C is the a most critical factor for the tomato is the fruit setting.

 The ideal temperature range is 16-